JasonEb/Smash-Goals/README.md

 ## Tools used
 Smash Goals primarily utilizes the React library.
 CSS and design emulated wonderfully by [@sdvim](https://github.com/sdvim)!

-## Development
+## Current Development
+- Add a Minecraft themed menu
+- Add Jest for testings

 Further features in consideration are :
 - Adding a `completed` feature
 - Setting up a back-end so users can sign up and save their goals
 - Dragging goals to different orders